Enable native Outlook search experience

-- OutlookOST.vhdx file, containing the Offline Outlook Data File (
+- OutlookOST.vhdx file, containing the Microsoft Outlook offline folder file (

 - OutlookSearchIndex.vhdx file, containing the search index database for the offline folder file stored in the OutlookOST.vhdx file

-Profile Management provides a default VHDX capacity of 30 GB.
+Profile Management mounts VHDX files only when users log on.
+It does not remount the VHDX files after logon, even if the VHDX files are unmounted.
+Profile Management provides a default VHDX capacity of 50 GB.
 Plan your storage quota accordingly.
 If the actual usage of your VHDX exceeds the quota you configured earlier, your VHDX file is unmounted.

 Quick creation of VHDX files

 As an enhancement to the Enable search index roaming for Outlook feature, Profile Management accelerates the creation of user-specific VHDX files.
 It does so by generating user-specific VHDX files as copies of the template VHDX file (UpmParentVhd.vhdx).
 The template VHDX file is created automatically when the first user logs on.

 For example, if the Enable search index roaming for Outlook feature is enabled, the following VHDX folder files are available after logon:

 UpmVhdin the user store.
 This folder is located in the root folder of the user store.
 For example, if the user store is configured as